...

 Focus

-Red Flag Law: These laws have a broader focus, encompassing various risks such as threats, domestic violence, and other concerning behaviors beyond mental health.
+Red Flag Law: These laws cover a wider range of risks, including threats, domestic violence, and other concerning behaviors beyond just mental health.

 Discretion And Decision-Making